 PUPPP (Pruritic Urticarial Papules and Plaques of Pregnancy)

-PUPPP stands for pruritic urticarial papules and plaques of pregnancy or PEP in the UK (polymorphic eruption of pregnancy).
-This itchy rash is the most common skin condition in pregnancy.
-Studies show the incidence is 0.5% in single pregnancies, 2.9 to 16% in twin pregnancies, and 14 to 17% in triplet pregnancies.
+PUPPP stands for pruritic urticarial papules and plaques of pregnancy, or PEP in the UK (polymorphic eruption of pregnancy).
+This itchy rash is the most common skin condition during pregnancy.
+It usually appears late in the second or early in the third trimester.
+Studies show the incidence is 0.5% in single pregnancies and increases with twins and multiples.
 Thankfully, PUPPP does disappear after birth.
-If the symptoms are bothersome during pregnancy, there are some remedies to treat it.
-See this episode for more information and treatment of PUPPP.
+If the symptoms are bothersome during pregnancy, some remedies exist to treat them.

 Second Trimester Prenatal Appointments

-Through the second trimester, you will have appointments with your doctor or midwife every four weeks that focus on how your baby is growing.
-Remember, there is no such thing as a stupid question, and you should be asking your care provider any questions you have.
+During the second trimester, you continue seeing your doctor or midwife every four weeks.
+Never hesitate to ask questions.
+There is no such thing as a stupid question, especially when it comes to your pregnancy.
 Check out this article for five tips to make the most of every prenatal appointment.

 Anatomy Scan

 Your doctor or midwife will offer or suggest several prenatal tests during your pregnancy, many of which are in the second trimester.
-You may feel like you are continually waiting for the result of some test to come back so you can be assured that your baby is healthy.
-Most tests are routine, and you have a high probability of everything returning normal.
+You may feel like you are continually waiting for the result of some test to come back, for assurance that your baby is healthy.
+Most tests are routine, and the highest probability is that your baby is healthy.

 When evaluating your testing options, there are a few things to remember.
 A screening test gives you the likelihood of a condition and may signal that additional testing is needed.
 You only know something for sure once you have a diagnostic test.
 All tests vary in their accuracy.
 Please discuss your testing options, results, or questions with your doctor or midwife.